Tomb Raider: The Legend of Lara Croft: Characters and themes

 Following the release of the first season, Matt Patches interviewed showrunner Tasha Huo for Polygon and noted that Camilla Roth's character is a new creation for the series.
 She told the outlet that she wanted Lara Croft's character to realize that the vision she had of her father and Camilla's father was "complicated and not perfect, and to stop looking up to them" as a model for herself, and noted Camilla's character as a "key element" in the growth of Lara's character.
 She also told the outlet that there were other scenes, cut from the series, which had Camilla telling more stories about her father, said she is eager to see how fans respond to the series, remarking "I am happy when anyone ships anybody.
 It's all fun to see.
 Everyone's art is fantastic.
 It's great!" and called Camilla different from the men Lara had "been in the shadows of before."
-In another interview with the same publication, Huo said that the second season would build upon the existing story and said that it would "explore all the lessons and how those adventures actually challenge her to take those increasing steps closer to being the woman we remember from the '90s."
-She also noted that while she is a proponent of self-analysis and therapy, she noted that Lara's character uses "adventure as therapy," saying it is a great way for the character to "learn how to be better."
+In another interview with the same publication, Huo said that the second season would build upon the existing story.
+It said that it would "explore all the lessons and how those adventures actually challenge her to take those increasing steps closer to being the woman we remember from the '90s."
+She also noted that, while she is a proponent of self-analysis and therapy, Lara's character uses "adventure as therapy," saying it is a great way for the character to "learn how to be better."

 Release

 The first season of Tomb Raider: The Legend of Lara Croft was released on Netflix on October 10, 2024.
-The second and final season is set to premiere on December 11, 2025.
+The second and final season premiered on December 11, 2025.